 Fortunately I didn’t and was able to exercise a bit more restraint the next morning.
 I did taste a couple and thought they were deliciously sweet, ever-so-slightly tart… and immediately thought I should bake a cake with them.

-Here’s a little more info – perhaps just for myself: Amelanchier, a native plant of North America, are found in all the states except Hawaii.
+Here’s a little more info: Amelanchier, a native plant of North America, are found in all the states except Hawaii.
 There are 20 species of this lovely small tree, also know as Serviceberries, Juneberry, Shagbush, Sarvisberry, shadblow and Saskatoon (I like the sound of this one!)
 The berries usually become ripe in June and they are a favorite of birds… I’ll have to add myself to that list.